 The median pay for tractor-trailer drivers in the Richmond area is more than $54,000, but drivers can earn a lot more than that, depending on experience and the routes they travel.

-***
+***vvvins>

 Some manufacturing companies also are pushing hard to find truck drivers.